MicrosoftEdge/wptest/README.md

 # [wptest](https://wptest.center/#/new)
 An online web application to reduce web issues directly to webplatform tests.

+## THIS REPO IS NOW ARCHIVED.
+IF YOU WOULD LIKE TO PARTICIPATE IN THIS PROJECT,
+## PLEASE GO TO THE NEW LOCATION [Editor](https://github.com/web-platform-tests/editor).

 ### See it live
 Visit [wptest.center](https://wptest.center/#/new) to get started!